Home > Cookies > Gluten Free Small Batch Chocolate Chip Cookies

 RECIPE NOTES

-• Mixing the Dough3-quart mixing bowls are available for tilt-head stand mixers and work with the standard attachments.
+• Mixing the Dough3-quart mixing bowl are available for tilt-head stand mixers and work with the standard attachments.

 • Sugar – I prefer cane sugar because it is not as processed and has a rich flavor.
 However, regular granulated white sugar will work.